Seferbiy Zaneqo: Early life

 Sefer Bey Zaneqo was born near Anapa.
 He descended from the Circassian noble family of Zan.
 His tribal affiliation is disputed, his ancestors are variously believed to be Khegayks or Natukhajs.
 His father Mehmed Giray Bey, a business owner and one of the richest men in Circassia, died when he was young.

 In 1807, the fortress of Anapa was captured by Russian troops during the course of the Russo-Circassian War and Zaneqo was given as a hostage to the Russians by the local population.
 He was then sent to Odessa, where he was educated in the Rishelevski Lyceum.
 His service in the Russian army ended abruptly when he fled to the mountains after a personal conflict with his regiment's commander.
 According to British adventurer James Stanislaus Bell, he soon sailed to Egypt where he lived among the Circassian Mamluks until their fall from power.
 Whereupon he returned to his homeland and married a Nogai princess.

 At that time Anapa had been conquered by the Ottoman Empire, prompting Zaneqo to travel to Constantinople where he entered into Ottoman service.
 He became the deputy of Anapa governor Hajji Hassan Pasha, receiving the rank of colonel.
 During the Russo-Turkish War (1828–1829), Anapa was recaptured by the Russians and Zaneqo was taken prisoner.
 He remained in Odessa until the end of the war, and once freed he returned to Circassia, taking the role of an ambassador.

-With the emergence of multiple resources on Circassian history, the widely spread notion of a scattered and fragmented nation is now refuted.
-Zhanoko, a high profile Circassian leader during the struggle for independence and a keen diplomat who built channels with the Russians, Turkish and British diplomats is one of Circassia's main figures during the peak of the Circassian-Russian war.